 But what about Ministers?
 Glad you asked.

-The Pirate Church has had one Yogananda initiated Yogi as it’s initial leader, Six Water Brothers, three ordained ministers – one with the Church of the Sub Genius (The Reverend Doktor Stache) and now the Reverend Captain who is fully, legally and lawfully ordained (with two degrees and one Doctorate).
+The Pirate Church has had one Yogananda initiated Yogi as it’s initial leader, Six Water Brothers, three ordained ministers – one formerly with the Church of the Sub Genius (The PC is not affiliated with COSG) and now the Reverend Captain who is fully, legally and lawfully ordained (with two degrees and one Doctorate).

 6) Th Pirate Church actually has ordained ministers who can marry you off, visit you in the hospital and even write you a medical exemption – plus, when the time comes, we’ll put in your nails if you don’t kick the bucket at sea mate.